 While this is a rare occurrence, we cannot discount the possibility of an injury in case of a pipe burst.
 People standing close to the source at the time of the burst can get injured.

 How to Prevent It

-We know far too well of the costs and inconveniences caused by a broken pipe.
+We know far too well the costs and inconveniences caused by a broken pipe.
 Fortunately, there are ways to prevent it from happening in the first place.
 Here’s what you must do to minimize the risk of a pipe burst.